 Kiichiro Toyoda, founder of Toyota Motor Corporation, believed that “the ideal conditions for making things are created when machines, facilities, and people work together to add value without generating any waste.”
 By leveraging software that designs, automates, and optimizes complex processes, organizations can connect people and technology to continuously improve and drive ongoing innovation, growth, and success.

-Start optimizing your processes with the Process Mining Guide.
+Start optimizing your processes with The Ultimate Guide to Continuous Process Improvement.